cactus-hd/Nura-messenger/README.md

 ## ⭐ Support the project

-If Nura helps you learn, prototype or build something non-commercial, starring the repository is a simple way to support the project.
+If Nura helps you learn, prototype or build something non-commercial, starring the repository is a simple way to support the project  .

 <div align="center">